-Doctor of Nursing Practice (DNP): Clinical Nurse Specialist (CNS) Options and Advanced Public Health
+Doctor of Nursing Practice: Clinical Nurse Specialist (CNS) Options and Advanced Public Health Nursing

 The Adult-Gerontology CNS program focuses on nursing leadership, consultation and participation in multidisciplinary clinical programs for adults and older adults in a variety of settings.
 Graduates are qualified to sit for the adult-gerontology CNS certification exam.